pnp/sp-dev-fx-webparts/.github/CONTRIBUTING.md

 - You will need to have a README file for your contribution, which is based on [provided template](../samples/README-template.md) under the Samples folder.
 Please copy this template and update accordingly.
 README has to be named as README.md with capital letters.
     - You will need to have a picture of the web part in practice in the README file.
 Preview image must be located in /assets/ folder in the root your you solution.
+- README template contains specific tracking image as a final entry in the page with img tag by default to https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/readme-template.
+This is transparent image, which is used to track popularity of individual samples in GitHub.
+    - Updated the image src element according with repository name and folder information.
+If your sample is for example in samples folder and named as react-todo, src element should be updated as https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/react-todo
 - If you find already similar kind of sample from the existing samples, we would appreciate you to rather extend existing one, than submitting a new similar sample
     - If you for example use Office Graph with React, please rather add new web part to already existing solution, rather than introducing completely new solution
     - When you update existing samples, please update also README accordingly with information on provided changes and with your author details